-Exercise and sports have been proven to be a perfect „antidepressant“.
+Exercise and sports have been proven to help with depression.

 A 2005 study by Harvard University states that only 25 minutes of daily exercise relieves depressive moods.
 Sunlight is the natural supplier of Vitamin D, so try to be outside as much as possible.
 The perfect scenario would be to exercise outside in daylight.

 Create a „top-ten“ feel-good-music-playlist.
 Every time you feel a bit down, listen to it.

 Treat yourself to a massage or go to the sauna / steam bath.

 Watch an uplifting movie.

 Bake or cook and enjoy the smell of it.

 Do exactly that what is good for you and which positively influences your mood.